Materialized Views

 Can I change a view's schema after deployment?

-Yes, create a new version (e.g., view-name@v2) and update endpoint bindings.
+Yes, create a new version from the Console and update endpoint bindings.
 Old and new versions can coexist.

 Do views query across segments?